-A request for \$53,000 is being request from the Parking Meter Fund.
-The Mayor's Office reports that funds will be used to replace three vehicles for parking enforcement.
+3. The City requested \$53,000 from the Parking Meter Fund to replace three vehicles for parking enforcement.
 This is not a specifically enumerated use for the parking meter fund under BMC §15.40.
 In 2015 and 2016 when parking enforcement required vehicles, money was dispersed from 602-the City's capital account for fleet replacement.
 The Parking Meter fund is also being charged each year for fleet replacement.
 In the opinion of the Chair, those charges, deposited to 602, should be tapped for vehicle replacement.